xinyiguan/py2lispIDyOM/README.md

 To run the IDyOM model with py2lispIDyOM takes three steps:

 1) Set experiment configuration (paths to input music files and to output experiment log)
-2) Set model configuration (model parameters, see ... for more detail)
+2) Set model configuration (model parameters, see  [IDyOM parameters documentation](https://github.com/mtpearce/idyom/wiki/IDyOM-Parameters) for more detail)
 3) run the experiment.

 ### 2. Extract and export the data